JohannesWiesner/pycat/README.md

 A python package that imitates functions from the [Computational Anatomy Toolbox - CAT12](http://www.neuro.uni-jena.de/cat/).

-For more information, see the documentation of [the first and third module in the CAT12 manual](http://www.neuro.uni-jena.de/cat12/CAT12-Manual.pdf).
+For more information, see the documentation of [the third and fourth module in the CAT12 manual](http://www.neuro.uni-jena.de/cat12/CAT12-Manual.pdf).

 ## Functions